pgarner/pgarner.github.io/index.md

 # Teaching

 Between May 2019 and July 2023, [Ina Kodrasi](https://www.idiap.ch/~ikodrasi/) and I taught the course "Fundamentals of Statistics for AI" for
-[UniDistance](https://distanceuniversity.ch/artificial-intelligence/master/programme/).
-The course was originally designed with
+[UniDistance](https://unidistance.ch/en/mathematics-and-computer-science).
+The course was originally designed with [David Ginsbourger](http://www.ginsbourger.ch/).

-[David Ginsbourger](http://www.ginsbourger.ch/).
-A while ago now, I held a lecturer position at [EPFL](http://www.epfl.ch/), and taught a [course on Speech Signal Processing](ssp-course.html).
+Via the [LIDIAP lab](https://www.epfl.ch/labs/idiap/) I hold a [lecturer position at EPFL](https://people.epfl.ch/philip.garner).
+A while ago now I taught a [course on Speech Signal Processing](ssp-course.html).

 # Contact